-Low-level ventilation is provided under the front chest of drawers.
-The exact position can be identified via a cover used to prevent the ventilation from being obstructed.
+Low level ventilation is provided within the living area of your new caravan and these can be identified by the fitting of a black cover to prevent them from being obstructed.
+This cover must not be removed.
 In order to clean the ventilator, remove the cover by undoing the two screws and clean using a small brush.
 It is essential that the cover is replaced once cleaning is complete.